Demise of the US Academy Award winning actor Martin Landau at the age of 89!

 Throughout the seven decades of his career in acting, he worked the Hollywood directors including Alfred Hitchcock, Woody Allen, Tim Burton, and Francis Ford Coppola.

 Landau won Golden Globe Awards as well as an Oscar nomination for Best Supporting Actor in Francis Ford Coppola’s 1988 film ‘Tucker: The Man.’

 In the next year, he was again nominated for the Oscar Category for his character Philandering ophthalmologist Judah Rosenthal in Woody Allen’s movie ‘Crimes and Misdemeanors (1989).

 Finally, in 1994, he won Oscar for Best supporting actor in Tim Burton’s biopic as the character ‘Ed Wood.’
-He is best known for his role as a spy agent Rollin hand in the three season in TV’s ‘Mission: Impossible’ (1966-1969)
+He was best known for his role as a spy agent Rollin hand in the three seasons in TV’s ‘Mission: Impossible’ (1966-1969)